Death Valley to Bryce Canyon

 Why ‘American’ Tunnel?
 Rosina observed that the Americans build a twisting narrow road that climbs high and then build a short tunnel through the mountain near the top, whilst the Swiss would have gone straight through the mountain at its base.

-The scenery once through the tunnel was very picturesque, eventually becoming very fertile rural countryside within a valley with a river running by the side of the road.
+The scenery once we were through the tunnel was very picturesque, eventually becoming very fertile, rural countryside within a valley with a river running by the side of the road.

 When we refuelled en-route I decided to treat the RV to some 89 octane petrol as opposed to the usual 87 we’d been feeding her on.
 She certainly seemed to run sweeter on it and I was happy to spend that little bit extra as we were continually asking her to do an awful lot of climbing.

 As we approached Bryce Canyon National Park www.nps.gov/brca the scenery became very dramatic and we were full of anticipation.
 On arrival at the main gate we paid our entrance fee and then went to the North Campground which was just through the gate, and opposite the Visitors Centre.
 It was from here that the shuttle buses would take us through the park.
 We drove slowly around the campground looking for a suitable pitch.
 There weren’t too many vacant ones that could take our length of vehicle but we eventually managed to find a spot right next to the pine forest.

 We went for a walk and after about 250yds or so there it was, a most wonderful view of the canyon below.